zulip/zulip/zerver/webhooks/slack/doc.md

    section and make sure "Bot Token Scopes" includes:
    `channels:read`, `channels:history`, `users:read`, `eomji:read`,
    `team:read`, `users:read`, `users:read.email`.
+   > *Note: If you worry about the scopes that we're asking, refer to [Slack APIs used](#slack-apis-used) section to see the list of Slack APIs that we use.*

 1. Next, scroll to the "OAuth Tokens for Your Workspace" section in the same menu and click **Install to Workspace**.